andreblue/php_hitcount/README.md

 ```
 $Counter->hasVisited($Page);
 ```
 This will try to check if the visiting ip has been here before.
 It will return the true or false.
 You simply pass it the page you wish.
-It will use the getUserIP function to get the up.
+It will use the getUserIP function to get the ip.

 Issues & Requests
 ============